zobelj/ECE477/SoftwareOutline.md

 This file is meant to serve as a general outline of the software running on the microcontrollers.

-In its current state, only an overview of the keyboard input is included.
+In its current state, only an outline of the keyboard input is included but will be updated to describe LCD functions, etc.

 ## Keyboard Input